tesseract-one/JsonRPC.swift/README.md

 // Connect to the server
 rpc.connect()

 // Call subsribe method.
-You can use Params() for array of Encodable parameters or provide own custom Encodable value. rpc.call(method: "eth_subscribe", params: Params("newHeads"), String.self, String.self) { res in
+// You can use Params() for array of Encodable parameters or provide own custom Encodable value.
+// You can omit last parameter if you have Serializable dependency.
+This will set error data to SerializableValue type. rpc.call(method: "eth_subscribe", params: Params("newHeads"), String.self) { res in
     print(try! res.get())
 }
 ```